 We’re not always big on leather bags here, because most of them are sold for either the fact that they’re made from leather or that they’re design bags made from leather.
 They are rarely sold for being versatile and well built, although there are some exceptions.

-Mywalit is an Italian maker of wallets, Some years ago they got into manufacturing bags and done a pretty good job at it with their briefcase.
+Mywalit is an Italian maker of wallets.
+Some years ago they got into manufacturing bags and have done a pretty good job at it with their briefcase.

 Positives: colorful frills, lots of pockets

 BeauBags is a Dutch firm that specialize in making leather laptop bags.
 Their characteristic blue lining, along with some built in versatility and quality leather, make for an exceptional bag.

 Positives: chique and stylish look, well built